GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Submitting a Pull Request
 ======================================
-Once you have created your branch and pushed to Github, you can now create a `Pull Request <https://github.com/GEOSX/GEOSX/pulls>`_ on Github.
+Once you have created your branch and pushed changes to Github, you can create a `Pull Request <https://github.com/GEOSX/GEOSX/pulls>`_ on Github.
 The PR creates a central place to review and discuss the ongoing work on the branch.
 Creating a pull request early in the development process is preferred as it allows for developers to collaborate on the branch more readily.

 .. note::
-   When initially creating a pull request (PR) on GitHub, create it as a draft PR while work is ongoing and the PR isn't ready for testing, review, and merge consideration.
+   When initially creating a pull request (PR) on GitHub, always create it as a *draft* PR while work is ongoing and the PR is not ready for testing, review, and merge consideration.

 When you create the initial draft PR, please ensure that you apply appropriate labels.
 Applying labels allows other developers to more quickly filter the live PRs and access